Content Map Terms

 If you do not lose weight, continue to gain weight, or have lost weight several times only to regain it, or if your doctor is concerned about a related health problem, you might need to try medicines or surgery.

 Weight-Loss Strategies and Programs

 Most weight-loss programs can help you lose weight at first.
-But you will lose more and have more health benefits if you can keep with it for a longer time.
+But you will have more health benefits if you can keep with healthy lifestyle changes for a longer time.
 You need to find the right balance of eating and physical activity that you can keep doing or a program that works with your lifestyle.

 Are you ready to make changes?

-Before you begin treatment, decide if you are ready to make the lifestyle changes needed to lose weight.
+Before you begin treatment, decide if you are ready to make the lifestyle changes needed to improve your health.
 Losing weight and keeping it off can be hard.
 Think about successes that you had before and how you were able to achieve them.

 If you are ready to make a plan for healthier eating, your doctor may suggest losing 5% to 10% of your weight at a rate of 0.5 kg (1 lb) to 1 kg (2 lb) a week for 6 months.
 It is better that you maintain a small amount of loss rather than lose a lot of weight fast and gain it back.

 Tips to help with your weight-loss program

 - Set realistic goals.
 Many people expect to lose much more weight than is realistic.
 Think about why you want to lose weight, and prepare for slip-ups.

 - Find what works best for you.
 Finding a plan that includes daily menus and recipes may be best.